tue-robotics/tue_robocup/robot_smach_states/tutorial/challenge_tutorial.md

     rospy.loginfo("Hello world")
 ```

-* Now you can run the challenge:
+* Now you can run the challenge (N.B.: as was mentioned in the introduction, make sure a roscore, simulator and middleware are running):
 ```
 rosrun challenge_example challenge_example
 ```